How to Change Motorcycle Coolant

 Step 6.
 Add more coolant as you see the fluid level inside the radiator drop.
 As you're running the machine, rev the engine a few times to move the coolant around.
 After two or three minutes, stop the engine.
 Finally, replace the radiator cap; the covers over the thermostat and drain bolt; the reservoir; and the fuel tank and seat.

-Now that you know how to change out the coolant on a Honda motorcycle, why stop there?
+Ready to do a Honda motorcycle oil change next?
 Watch the video above to see how to change the oil in a Honda VTX1800 motorcycle.